Cadebend/Pointer-EasyLoo/README.md

 follow my step to create your own pointer-NFT easily.

-if u like this course , tip on arbitrary network
+if u like this course , tip me on any network.

-erc:0x707cC7ff415DA0262a153c853c0E34e7D6D6cAdc
+erc : 0x707cC7ff415DA0262a153c853c0E34e7D6D6cAdc

-trc:TNJ9WwrTuDQMPaQ4NyvqSbNkbNXJid67iy
+trc : TNJ9WwrTuDQMPaQ4NyvqSbNkbNXJid67iy

 # Preparatory work